-Ivo of Chartres, Works: A collaborative web site with working editions of the works more or less correctly ascribed to Ivo of Chartres.
+Ivo of Chartres, Works: A collaborative web site with working editions of the works more or less correctly ascribed to Ivo.
 Gratian used the Panormia and the Tripartita as important sources.
-The web site contains work by several people, including Martin Brett, Bruce Brasington, Przemysław Nowak, and Christof Rolker.
+The web site contains work by several people, including Martin Brett, Bruce Brasington, Przemysław Nowak, and Christof Rolker

 Anders Winroth, Epistolae Alexandri papae secundi in Collectione Britannica congestae (1993).